devanmcg/DataSharingExample/Example/README.md

 *Note of course this whole thing assumes you have `R` installed on your machine.
 If not, run over to [https://www.r-project.org/](https://www.r-project.org/) and get it.
-While you are at it, you might as well install [https://www.rstudio.com/products/rstudio/download/](R studio), too.*
+While you are at it, you might as well install [R studio](https://www.rstudio.com/products/rstudio/download/), too.*